brandonkhor/Lab7_Starter/README.md

 3) What is the difference between navigation and snapshot mode?

 Navigation mode analyzes the page right after it loads, whereas snapshot mode analyzes the page in its current state.
+We can use navigation mode as a performance metric and snapshot mode to find accessibility issues.

 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.